PSBP-Library/psbp003/README.md

 In this course all implicit program implementations are values of type `Z => C[Y]`.

-Computation implementations are, potentially, not side effect free.

 Below the basic computation concepts are specified.

 ```scala